0x171-0/iot-device-simulator/README.md

 ```

 - **enum**
-  - combined multiple base columns into an array, will return a random element in array
+  - combined multiple base columns into an array, will return a random element in the array

 ```typescript
 const result = generateDataFromFormat([